r57zone/DualShock4-emulator/README.md

 If you just need to shake (gyro) the gamepad in the game, then there is no need to install Android applications, just press the "shake" button of the gamepad.

 ## Keyboard and mouse
 By default, the mouse and keyboard only work in the windows "PlayStation™Now" and "PS4 Remote Play" (change the `ActivateOnlyInWindow2` parameter to your regional application title).
 To work only in any other applications or emulators, change the parameters `ActivateOnlyInWindow` and `ActivateOnlyInWindow2` to the headers of these applications You can enable the work in all windows (change the `ActivateInAnyWindow` parameter to `1`, in the "Config.ini" configuration file) or change the name of the window (the `ActivateOnlyInWindow` parameter) in which the actions are captured.
 This is necessary so that the cursor is centered only in one window and no buttons are pressed when the window is minimized.

-To disable cursor centering, hold down the `C` button (can change it in the config - `StopСenteringKey`).
+To disable cursor centering, hold down the "C" button (can change it in the config - `StopСenteringKey`).

 To hide the cursor after startup, change `HideCursorAfterStart` to `1`, to restore the cursor, close the program by pressing "ALT" + "ESCAPE" or "~".

 DualShock 4 | Keyboard and mouse
 ------------ | -------------